fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Cdn/v1.0.6/Get-AzureRmCdnEndpoint.md

 ```

 ## DESCRIPTION
-The **Get-AzureRMCdnEndpoint** cmdlet gets an azure_2 Content Delivery Network (CDN) endpoint and its associated configuration data.
+The **Get-AzureRMCdnEndpoint** cmdlet gets an Azure Content Delivery Network (CDN) endpoint and its associated configuration data.

 ## EXAMPLES